Understanding The Power Of Thinking-Based Learning

 1. Active engagement: Thinking-based learning promotes active engagement by encouraging students to participate actively in the learning process.
 It involves hands-on activities, discussions, and problem-solving tasks.

 2. Higher-order thinking skills: This approach focuses on developing higher-order thinking skills such as critical thinking, analysis, evaluation, and creativity.
-It goes beyond memorization and encourages students to think deeply and critically about the subject matter.
+It goes beyond memorization and encourages students to think deeply and critically about the subject.

 3. Real-world application: Thinking-based learning emphasizes the application of knowledge in real-world contexts.
-It helps students understand the relevance of what they are learning and how it can be applied to solve problems in their lives.
+It helps students understand the relevance of their education and how it can be applied to solve problems.

 Pros and Cons: